 - 45: Colour, 1.04in/26.3mm, 208 x 208 pixels

-The thing that's likely to have the biggest impact in moving from the Garmin Forerunner 35 to the Garmin Forerunner 45 is that the new model has a colour display.
+The thing that's likely to have the biggest impact in moving from the Garmin Forerunner 35 to the Garmin Forerunner 45 or 55 is that the newer models have a colour display.

 That means that everything is going to look better - there's added pop when you see the colour icons against the dark background, and it's round, so much more conventional in a watch sense.
 It's also a higher resolution, so able to reproduce much finer details.